Gulab Rani Sabudana (tapioca pearls) Kheer

 This particular recipe is our personal invention.

 We have taken the best of Pink Chai and Sabudana Kheer (tapioca pudding) put together to make a rich dessert.
-We used The Chai Bar's Gulabi - Kashmiri Pink Chai Blend and Sabudana to make this delicacy.
+We used The Chai Bar's Gulab Rani - Kashmiri Pink Chai Blend and Sabudana to make this delicacy.
 It is the perfect pair—full of ingredients that provide energy and satisfy our sweet tooth.

 Kheer is an Indian dessert made with either vermicelli noodles, rice, or tapioca balls mixed with condensed or evaporated milk, usually flavored with flowers, nuts, and spices.

 In today's recipe, we are using Sabudana to make a special creamy, rosy, nutty cardamom-filled kheer.

 Sabudana is derived from the extracts of the plant roots and is full of health benefits.
 We have heard of boba balls, tapioca pearls soaked in flavors, sugar, and colors often added to chilled drinks like Boba Brew.
 Sabudana is a similar healthier form of Indian tapioca balls.